 Lastly, as outlined in our Terms and Conditions, Google will use its sole discretion when determining instances of invalid activity.

-We're always willing to work with you to resolve any issues you might have.
-If you feel that this decision was made in error, and if you can maintain in good faith that the invalid activity was not due to the actions or negligence of you or those for whom you are responsible, you may appeal the disabling of your account.
-Additionally, if you are able to make significant changes to address invalid activity and comply with policies, please indicate your plans in the appeal form.
+We're always willing to work with you to resolve any issues that you might have.
+If you feel that this decision was made in error, and if you can maintain in good faith that the invalid activity was not due to the actions or negligence of you or those for whom you are responsible, you may appeal against the disabling of your account.
+Additionally, if you're able to make significant changes to address invalid activity and comply with policies, please indicate your plans in the appeal form.

 Please contact us only through our appeal form.

-Once we've reached a decision on your appeal, further appeals may not be considered, and you might not receive any further communication from us.
+Once we've reached a decision on your appeal, further appeals may not be considered and you might not receive any further communication from us.

 - Review the top reasons for account closure.
 Think about if any of these reasons apply to you and your content.
 Did your friends click on your ads too many times?
 Did you purchase traffic that led to a surge of invalid activity?
-Can you make content and/or behavioral changes to prevent the activity from happening again?
+Can you make content and/or behavioural changes to prevent the activity from happening again?